 “By submitting game results to the rating server, organisations accept liability for any pay to play or game fee that is incurred.”

-This ‘liability’ is questionable when a league can no longer ensure a player will be a membership at a future date (30th June of season 2).
-Somehow, the league has to secure invoice funding when neither league, club nor player can absolutely guarantee a future renewal – and expiry of a current membership may be several months away.
-Clubs no longer have the former leverage as it is no longer practical to await renewal before picking liable members for team matches.
-Also, players would not expect to be asked to pay for membership period 2 in advance, to cover fees for the period 2 games they are now playing.
-Even if they did want to assure certainty of covering this, ECF currently do not even allow it, insisting that
+This ‘liability’ on a league, or tournament organiser, is highly questionable.
+ECF membership is contracted between player and ECF.
+When leagues submit match results, they can no longer ensure a player will be an ECF member at a future date (30th June of season 2) so do not readily accept incurring a debt to ECF just because a future contract between a player and ECF does not take place.
+Somehow, without consultation or prior-agreement, ECF now expect leagues to anticipate and secure funding for future invoicing when neither league, club nor player can absolutely guarantee future renewals, in situations where expiry of current memberships can be several months away, having made a change that effectively takes away the former leverage clubs had to encourage renewal!
+It is no longer practical to await renewals by liable members before picking them for team matches – and It would be totally unreasonable to meanwhile disallow further participation when they reach quota!
+Also, those players would not expect to be asked to pay for membership period 2 in advance, just to avoid potential fees for the games they are now playing in playing period 2 – and even if those players wanted to reassure certainty by paying the future renewal in advance, ECF currently do not even allow it, insisting that..

 “Membership can be renewed on the existing level from 28 days before the membership expires“.

-Club agreement was formalised at NECL AGM with rule 22b rule amended by appending:-
+This arrangement was formalised at NECL AGM with rule 22b changed to state:-

 ….
 “Any players incurring a pending fee to ECF via NECL will be ineligible whilst